izadiegizabal/izadiegizabal/README.md

 # Kaixo 皆さん!
 #### Thank you for coming by to my nerdy corner! <img alt="Love you gif" src="https://user-images.githubusercontent.com/5679180/79618120-0daffb80-80be-11ea-819e-d2b0fa904d07.gif" width="48" />

 I'm Izadi (イサディ if it helps, it means nature :seedling:) a Multimedia Engineer working in Tokyo!
-I'm from the [Basque Country](https://en.wikipedia.org/wiki/Basque_Country_(greater_region)) (yes, like the バスクチスケーキ :cake:) and in Japan since 2019.
+I'm from the [Basque Country](https://en.wikipedia.org/wiki/Basque_Country_(greater_region)) and in Japan since 2019.
 I love Android and mobile development and I'm currently developing my currency converter app [Exploratu](https://github.com/izadiegizabal/exploratu/) that uses OCR to show the conversions directly in the camera! :airplane:	:euro: :camera_flash:

 <img alt="Gif of a cute shiba" src="https://data.whicdn.com/images/254520507/original.gif" width="128" />